Superior knowledge doctrine

-Superior knowledge doctrine is a principle in United States contract law.
-The doctrine states that the government must disclose to a contractor otherwise unavailable information that is vital to contract performance.
+The superior knowledge doctrine is a principle in United States contract law which states that the government must disclose to a contractor any otherwise unavailable information that is vital to contract performance.
+It is also referred to as "the Helene Curtis doctrine of superior knowledge.

 In order to recover under the superior knowledge doctrine, a contractor must prove each of the following elements: